nourchawebi/create-kubernetes-cluster/README.md

 </p>

 <p align="center">
-  <strong>Create a Kubernetes cluster with Minikube in just a few simple steps.</strong>
+  <strong>Create Kubernetes Cluster</strong>
 </p>

-## Prerequisites

-Before you begin, ensure you have the following installed on your machine:
+This guide will walk you through the steps required to create a Kubernetes cluster, including setting up the necessary tools and configurations.

 <ul>
   <li><strong>kubectl</strong>: Command-line tool to interact with Kubernetes clusters.</li>